-Three term course: Full time equivalent which can be completed in a year and then eligible to apply for BACP registration.
-Some people may need a further term to complete clinical hours.
-This will require attending one clinical supervision weekend day every six weeks at IATE over a further fourth term until the hours have been accrued (paid for separately).
+Three term course: Full time equivalent which can be completed in a year if starting at Module One, and then eligible to apply for BACP registration.
+If commencing at Module two and/or not completed the 100 required clinical hours, an additional term is required to complete clinical hours with once a month weekend day training (paid for separately).
 Or you can attend over two years by taking a break between Module One or Module Two or Module Three.
 Over weekend days with a few 3/5 day modules in school holidays.

 Why take this course?

 The course is for people who are passionate about helping teenagers.
 The course qualifies delegates to work with 12 to 25 year olds.
 This means being able to work in Colleges too.
 IPPR statistic 2019 states that one third of students at College or University say they are lonely or depressed.
 The need is great!
 Secondly there are so few people in this country who hold an actual qualification in Counselling Teenagers, so we are sure that this Diploma will open many doors.
 The course will also enable you to offer PSHE to teenagers, run groups for teenagers and also for parents of teenagers.